Unique Ideas for Things to do on Valentine’s Day in Sydney

 Taste Food Tours

-First up, how about a walking tour of Barangaroo that helps you discover new foodie hotspots?
-Not too far from the traditional Valentine’s Day meal, but a chance to learn about lots of new places in one afternoon, so you are armed with plenty of spots to come back to.
+First up, how about a walking tour that helps you discover new foodie hotspots?
+Perhaps a little different from the traditional Valentine’s Day meal, but a chance to learn about lots of new places in one afternoon, so you are armed with plenty of spots to come back to.

 people of a food tour in Sydney

-Spend 3.5 hours exploring Barangaroo and the Rocks with visits to cafes, restaurants, pubs and patisseries.
-Your guide will show you some of Australia’s best food and share stories of Australia’s first contact with the local Eora nation.
+Spend 3.5 hours exploring a different part of Sydney with visits to cafes, restaurants, pubs and patisseries.
+Your guide will show you some of Sydneys’s best food and share stories of the people who creat it.

 Find out more here